mezzo-forte-design/geoxp/packages/web-audio/README.md

     silence: string // url for silence sound
     fadeInTime: number // fade in time [ms] - default value = 0 ms
     fadeOutTime: number // fade out time [ms] - default value = 1000 ms
+    autoplaySpots: boolean // whether sounds should begin playing automatically when they are ready (i.e., loaded and allowed to play) - default true
   }
 }
 ```

+#### **`autoplaySpots`**
+This configuration option controls whether sounds should begin playing automatically when they are ready (i.e., loaded and allowed to play).
+ * `true` - sounds start playback immediately once all conditions are met.
+ * `false` - sounds are prepared but do not start automatically — playback must be triggered manually (e.g., in response to the `ready` event).

+This flag is useful when you want to delay playback based on user interaction, UI state, or other application logic.

 ### **Reload and disposal**